 Paper clips to test drugs: When you test cocaine, it’s easier to dip the end of a paper clip into the testing liquid and touch it to the sample.

-Pre-formatted reports for repeated calls: Every station will have a place that calls multiple times a week, such as the grocery store with the shoplifter, etc. A lot of the report will be the same, why reinvent the wheel.
+Pre-formatted reports for repeated calls: Every station will have a place that calls multiple times a week, such as a grocery store with the shoplifter, etc. A lot of the reports will be the same, so why reinvent the wheel.
 Just have the basic data saved on a Word file, copy and paste, and then make the updates (e.g. the date and time) needed.